 If you suspect your loved one is suffering from nursing home negligence, there are several steps you should take as soon as possible:

 - Have your personal injury lawyer send a letter to the facility in question to request that all evidence and records be preserved and immediately obtain a copy of those records.
 CONTACT A LAWYER IMMEDIATELY BEFORE CRITICAL RECORDS ARE LOST OR DESTROYED FOREVER.
-By the time you’ve realized something might be wrong, it’s possible the records kept at the facility could have been destroyed already.
+By the time you have realized something might be wrong, it is possible the records kept at the facility could have been destroyed already.

 - Contact the authorities in your state and alert them to the situation.
 Make notes about your contact with the authorities and keep a copy of the report they provide, as well.
 The website eldercare.gov offers a comprehensive list of the proper authorities in each state.